yan293/UncaliPose/README.md

 # Uncalibrated MVMP 3D Pose

-This is the official implementation of our paper "Multi-View Multi-Person 3D Pose Estimation with Unknown Camera Poses".
-If you find our work interesting to you, please cite:
+This is the official implementation of our paper **"Multi-View Multi-Person 3D Pose Estimation with Unknown Camera Poses"**.
+If you find our work useful to you, please consider cite:

 ## Configure Environment